Prudhoe Bay Oil Field: Geology

 The field is an anticline structure located on the Barrow Arch, with faulting on the north side of the arch and a Lower Cretaceous unconformity on the east.

 Claims on petroleum seeps in the Cape Simpson area were first made in 1915 by a group consisting of T.L.
 Richardson, W.B.
 Van Valen, O. Hansen, B. Panigeo and Egowa after these last two, Eskimos, pointed out two large mounds fifty feet high and 200 feet in diameter.
 Gold prospectors Smith and Berry also discovered these seeps and formed an investment group in San Francisco led by R.D.
 Adams, who funded an investigation led by the geologist H.A.
 Campbell.
 His report noted disputing claims by Standard Oil Company.
 This led to the establishment of the Naval Petroleum Reserve No. 4 in 1923, after which the Navy engaged the United States Geological Survey to survey the area from 1923 until 1926, who concluded the best objectives were Cretaceous rocks.
 From 1943 until 1953, the Navy drilled eighty wells, including the area at Cape Simpson and Umiat but none flowed more than 250 barrels per day.

 The discovery of the Swanson River Oil Field on the Kenai Peninsula in 1957 by the Richfield Oil Corporation prompted the company to send geologists to the Arctic starting in 1959 and seismic survey crews in 1963, which recorded a reconnaissance line across what was identified as the Prudhoe structure in 1964.
-In 1965, during the state lease sale, Richfield partnered with Humble Oil and acquired leases over what was later identified as the gas cap while British Petroleum was awarded leases over the "oil ring".
+In 1965, during the state lease sale, Richfield partnered with Humble Oil and acquired leases over what was later identified as the gas cap while BP was awarded leases over the "oil ring".

 In 1968, Prudhoe Bay State No. 1 encountered the Permian-Triassic Sadlerochit formation at 8200 feet which flowed gas at 1.25 million cubic feet per day with 20–27 per cent porosity and "tens of millidarcies" permeability.
 Oil, condensate and gas are produced from the Triassic, Ivishak sandstone.
 This reservoir was deposited as a complex amalgamation of fan deltas and alluvial fans.
 The continuity of this fan delta was shown to extend seven miles away when the ARCO-Humble Sag River State No. 1 well was drilled.
 During the field's early life the oil-bearing sandstone in some locations was 600 ft thick.
 Today, the oil bearing zone's average thickness is about 60 ft and the initial estimate of Oil in place was 2.3 billion barrels.

 The original target of the Prudhoe Bay State No. 1 was the Mississippian Lisburne limestone, encountered at 8,800 feet and flowed 1,152 barrels of oil per day in the 9,505 to 9,825 foot interval along with 1.3 million cubic feet of gas.
 This initial oil was burned "because there wasn't ample storage", the flames of which were spotted by a passing airline.
 The Department of Energy in 1991 estimated oil in place for this formation at 3.1 billion barrels.